l4rs3rik/l4rs3rik.github.io/synplant2/README.md

 # Synplant2 skin
-This is a skin for the Sonic Charge Synplant2 plug-in instrument.
+This is skins for the Sonic Charge Synplant2 plug-in instrument.
 Best way to install is to download a skinpack from SonicCharge to get the nessesary nessesary scripts for switching between skins.

 ## Orchard (v1.0)
 Download: [orchard.zip](orchard.zip)